 - Your aorta is located above the hole in your ventricular wall

-- Stiff pulmonary valve, which allows blood flow from the heart to the lungs
+- Stiff pulmonary valve that prevents blood from flowing easily from the heart to the lungs

 A baby born with tetralogy of Fallot may need to have open heart surgery soon after birth to fix the problems.
 If the pulmonary valve issue isn’t too serious, the doctor might talk to you about waiting until your child is a little older.

 Patent ductus arteriosus (PDA).
 Simply put, this is a hole in your baby’s aorta that doesn’t close.

 During pregnancy, the hole allows your baby’s blood to bypass his lungs and get oxygen from your umbilical cord.
 After he’s born, he starts to get oxygen from his own lungs, and the hole has to close.

 If it doesn’t, it’s called patent ductus arteriosus, or PDA.
 Small PDAs may get better on their own.
 A larger one could need surgery.

 Truncus arteriosus.
 This is when your baby is born with one major artery instead of two that carry blood to the rest of his body.
 He will need surgery as an infant to repair the defect, and may need more procedures later in life.